cloudmesh/cloudmesh-manual/docs-source/source/configuration/configuration.rst

    $ cms mongo admin install
    $ cms mongo admin create

-Than you can use as usual
+Then you can use as usual

 .. code:: bash